Home Reviews Movie Review: Thor – Love and Thunder

 How did she get her hands on a weapon like the hammer?
 I won’t spoil the answer (though comic fans might already have an inkling), but Portman’s finally been handed an MCU storyline that’s worthy of her talent – a simple but potent take on waking yourself up out of a state of self-denial.
 Love and Thunder has less of the usual Waititi stuff we’ve grown to expect, namely themes of insecure masculinity and marginalisation broached with a lightness of touch.
 But it radiates with that titular love.
 It’s a true family affair, with the real-life children of Waititi, Hemsworth, and Portman all making cameo appearances.
 Meanwhile, Tessa Thompson’s Valkyrie gets an extended role as the King of New Asgard, her deadpan nonchalance covering for the lingering grief of losing the woman she loved in battle (her bisexuality was only hinted at in Ragnarok, but it’s confirmed here).

 Of course, Ragnarok’s distinctive humour is carried over, and there’s a blissfully dumb running joke about a pair of giant, heavy metal-screaming goats.
 But, really, it’s the heart that matters here.
-Love and Thunder’s characters are all running towards the same conclusion: that, no matter how long or short our time on Earth (or any planet) may be, we’re all inevitably living for the benefit of others.
+Love and Thunder’s characters are all running towards the same conclusion: that, no matter how long or short our time on Earth (or any planet) may be, were all inevitably living for the benefit of others.
 We love.
 Then we love again.
-It’s nice for Marvel, always caught up in its own chaos, to remind us of something so simple.
+Its nice for Marvel, always caught up in its own chaos, to remind us of something so simple.

 click the link below to watch the trailer: